-It has been about a month since the last earnings report for H&R Block (HRB).
-Shares have lost about 4.4% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for H&R Block (HRB).
+Shares have added about 0.8% in that time frame, underperforming the S&P 500.

-Will the recent negative trend continue leading up to its next earnings release, or is H&R Block due for a breakout?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.
+Will the recent positive trend continue leading up to its next earnings release, or is H&R Block due for a pullback?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.

-H&R Block exited the quarter with cash and cash equivalents of $891.7 million compared with $934.3 million at the end of the prior quarter.
-Long-term debt was $1.98 billion compared with $1.5 billion (long-term debt and line of credit borrowings) at the end of the previous quarter.
+H&R Block exited the quarter with cash and cash equivalents of $986.98 million, compared with $909.1 million at the end of the prior quarter.
+Long-term debt and line of credit borrowings were $1.48 billion, in line with the previous quarter.

 How Have Estimates Been Moving Since Then?

-Currently, H&R Block has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+Currently, H&R Block has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, H&R Block has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Notably, H&R Block has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.